joeltimothyoh/Remove-iCloudPhotosShortcut/README.md

 Upon a successful removal of the registry key, a message of success will be printed. 'iCloud Photos' should no longer be listed under 'This PC' in File Explorer.

 ## Usage:
-Then manually run, or set the script to run on a schedule.
+Simply manually run, or set the script to run on a schedule.

 Note: Editing Windows registry requires elevated permissions.
 Run the script with administrative rights.